Living in Rochester

 Art and Culture

-Rochester's long list of museums, theaters, galleries and special events gives city dwellers year-round cultural experiences to enjoy.
+Rochester's long list of museums, theaters, galleries, and special events provides year-round cultural experiences.
 Here are a few favorites:

-Whether you’re in the mood for specific ethnic cuisine or a place to enjoy drinks with friends, Rochester’s dining scene has something for you.
-From Italian fare at Grappa in nearby College Town to house-brewed beers and small bites at Swiftwater Brewery Company down the road to Cajun classics downtown at French Quarter Cafe—the options are endless.
+Rochester’s dining scene has something for everyone, from Italian fare at Grappa to house-brewed beers at Swiftwater Brewery Company and Cajun classics downtown at French Quarter Cafe.

 Outdoor Activities